-- Referral to Juvenile Court When a student physically assaults a person having authority over the student, the principal shall make a referral of the student to the juvenile court.
-"Physical assault" means the knowing or intentional touching of another person in a rude, insolent, or angry manner. - Other Courses of Action The superintendent, principal, administrative personnel, any teacher, bus driver, or any other person authorized to be in charge of a school function or event is authorized to take such action in connection with student behavior as is reasonably desirable or necessary.
-Such action shall be taken to help any student, to further school purposes or to prevent an interference therewith, including, but not limited to counseling, parent conferences, assignment of additional work (other than homework), rearrangement of class schedules, requiring the student to remain in school after regular school hours, restriction of extra-curricular activity, removal from a teacher's class for a limited time, or removal from school sponsored transportation.

-A copy of the Indiana Law pertaining to Due Process and Pupil Discipline is available upon request.
+- N. Other Courses of Action The superintendent, principal, administrative personnel, any teacher, bus driver or any other person authorized to be in charge of a school function or event are authorized to take such action in connection with student behavior as is reasonably desirable or necessary.
+Such action shall be taken to help any student, to further school purposes or to prevent an interference therewith, including, but not limited to counseling, parent conferences, assignment of additional work (other than homework), rearrangement of class schedules, requiring the student to remain in school after regular school hours, restriction of extra-curricular activity, removal from a teacher's class for a limited number of periods, assignment by the principal of special courses of study or alternative school, or removal from school sponsored transportation. - O. A copy of the Indiana Law pertaining to Due Process and Pupil Discipline is available upon request.